 - Set out the dried papers and the demonstration paper from the previous session.

-- Cut the newsprint paper into 8- by 10-inch pieces.
+- Cut the newsprint paper into 8- x 10-inch pieces.

 - Set out the newsprint paper, pencils, and tools for engraving.

 - Explain that in this session, the children will be making their engravings by using tools to scratch through the black paint, exposing the colors underneath.

 - Preliminary drawings should be made on newsprint paper using only basic outlines.
 For example, draw the shape of a tree, but not the individual leaves.
 Transfer the drawing by covering the back of the newsprint with white chalk and placing it, chalked side down, on the black tempera-coated paper.
 Go over the lines of the drawing with a pencil, leaving a white outline on the black surface.
 Use a tool to engrave the outlines into the black surface.